mgabriele1/idmt380/README.md

 ## Gulp

-This project uses Gulp to minify the CSS and JS, these files are sent to the `dist` folder.
+1. This project uses Gulp to minify the CSS and JS, these files are sent to the `dist` folder.
+2. Gulp Watch is enabled by default, this activates the minifier functions in #1.